Today, I have something really incredible to share…

 69. Light-Weight Rugged Solar Charger

-From flashlights to GPS units to cell phones, there will be a decent amount of technology in your car emergency kit.
+From flashlights to GPS units to cell phones, technology may be in your emergency kit.

-So be sure to add a solar charger and battery pack if you depend on any of those items.
+So add a solar charger and battery pack if you depend on those items.

 Why?
 Because it’s one of the most durable, compact, and cost-effective portable solar chargers on the market today.

-The massive battery storage is enough to charge any of your devices multiple times.
+The battery storage is enough to charge any of your devices multiple times over.

 Plus, with dual charging outputs, you can power multiple devices simultaneously!